FAIR-biomed/fair-biomed.github.io/docs/resources.md

 ---

-The plugin library provides access to a varied set of data sources.
+The plugin library provides access to diverse databases and data portals.

 ## Gene-centric